 Once you’re done with your pumpkins, it’s a good idea to dispose of them by turning them into compost vs. tossing them in your garbage can.

-If you don’t have a compost bin at home, you probably have a place near you that will accept your pumpkin for compost.
+If you don’t have that option and don’t have a compost bin at home, you probably have a place near you that will accept your pumpkin for compost.

 You’ll need to make sure you remove any candles or wax beforehand and note that most places do not accept painted pumpkins.

-Here are some pumpkin composting events and locations we could find in Minnesota.
+Here are some pumpkin composting events and locations we could find in Minnesota for 2025.
 Many of these also have coordinating family activities so you can have a little fun when you drop off your pumpkins!
+Some even help you to SMASH your pumpkins on the way to composting.

 Clay County: November 1 – 14